apache/streampipes-website/documentation/docs/06_extend-setup.md

 sidebar_label: Development Setup
 ---

+Pipeline elements in StreamPipes are provided as standalone microservices.
+New pipeline elements can be easily developed using the provided Maven archetypes and can be installed in StreamPipes at runtime.

 In this section, we describe our recommended minimum setup for locally setting up a development instance of StreamPipes needed to develop, run and test new pipeline elements.

 ## IDE & required dev tools
 StreamPipes does not have specific requirements on the IDE - so feel free to choose the IDE of your choice.
 The only requirements in terms of development tools are that you have Java 8 and Maven installed.

-## Docker-based local StreamPipes instance
+## StreamPipes CLI: Docker-based local StreamPipes instance
 In order to quickly test developed pipeline elements without needing to install all services required by StreamPipes, we provide a CLI tool that allows you to selectively start StreamPipes components.
 The CLI tool allows to switch to several templates (based on docker-compose) depending on the role.
-For instance, if you are developing a pipeline element, use the template ``pe-developer``.
-This will start backend and ui components in a Docker container, while you can easily test your pipeline element in your IDE.

-For now, we refer to the Github Readme for instructions on how to use the CLI tool: [https://github.com/apache/incubator-streampipes-installer](https://github.com/apache/incubator-streampipes-installer)
+The documentation on the usage of the CLI tool is available [here](extend-cli).
 ## Starter projects

 Now, once you've started the development instance, you are ready to develop your very first pipeline element.